Uses of English verb forms: Simple future

 He will go there if he can.

-However English also has other ways of referring to future circumstances.
-For planned or scheduled actions the present progressive or present simple may be used (see those sections for examples).
+However, English also has other ways of referring to future circumstances.
+For planned or scheduled actions the present progressive or simple present may be used.
 There is also a going-to future, common in colloquial English, which is often used to express intentions or predictions (I am going to write a book some day; I think that it is going to rain).
 Use of the will/shall construction when expressing intention often indicates a spontaneous decision:

 I know!
 I'll use this book as a door stop.

 Compare I'm going to use..., which implies that the intention to do so has existed for some time.